eurostat/d3.sunburst/README.md

 <div id="sunburst"></div>
 ```

-The data structure is then defined like that:
+The codes hierarchy is then defined like that:

 ```javascript
 //build codes hierarchy